 Barring significant changes in the statutory authorities and/or legal landscape, which would likely require a major amendment to the ITP and the HCP, the District anticipates being able to continue annual funding from these sources in that same or greater amount because the revenue is statutorily authorized.
 State law requires the District's expenditures to be approximately equivalent to its revenues (which may include use of financial reserves) each year.
-However, also by State law the District cannot commit funds in advance to any purpose except those budgeted each fiscal year, and it is allowed to budget for only 1 year at a time.
-These restrictions notwithstanding, it is the District's intent, as demonstrated by its Board's agreement to the ITP terms, to continue to fund all the activities that support the District HCP measures in the committed amount, as a minimum, throughout the life of the ITP and HCP.
-The District will report the actual funding provided for implementing the HCP each year in its annual implementation monitoring report to the Service.
+However, also by State law the District cannot commit funds in advance to any purpose except those budgeted each fiscal year, and it is allowed to budget for only one year at a time.
+These restrictions notwithstanding, it is the District's intent, as demonstrated by its Board's agreement to the ITP terms, to continue to fund all the activities that support the District HCP measures in the committed amount, as a minimum, throughout the term of the ITP and HCP.
+The District will report the actual funding provided for implementing the HCP each year in its annual report to the Service.

-The District will implement the HCP program in the form of District labor, program expenditures, and/or cash each year for the aggregated HCP program in that year, which will include various measures that may be individual, time-phased projects active in that year.
-For example, in the third year following ITP issuance, some of the HCP funding might be earmarked to fund two project-oriented measures that are active in the third year-say, one research project and one mitigation initiative.
+The District will implement the HCP program in the form of District labor, program expenditures, and/or cash each year for the aggregated HCP program in that year, which will include the direct minimization measures and also various indirect measures that comprise individual, time-phased projects active in that year, as authorized by the Board in annual budgeting.
+For example, in the third year following ITP issuance, some of the HCP funding might be earmarked to fund two project-oriented initiatives that could be active in the third year-say, one research project and one mitigation measure, in addition to funding the ongoing Direct HCP Measures.
+The specific time-phased funding commitments for the individual Mitigation Measures are identified in their programmatic descriptions in Section 6.2.2.2, Mitigation Measures.

 Specific conservation-, research-, and mitigation-project measures will be identified and funded in the out years, as other collaborating parties are identified and become involved, as required funds from other parties are committed, and/or as participation agreements are negotiated.
+The descriptions of the proposed individual mitigation measures and research projects, in Section 6.2.2.2, Mitigation Measures, and Section 6.4.1, Research Supporting the AMP, respectively, provide a projection of the anticipated level of effort and the dollar commitments intended by the

-However, the actual years and the committed amounts (of in-kind and/or cash contributions) under which any specific project measure is undertaken are largely indeterminate because the ability and efficacy to conduct those project-oriented measures and the timing of them are uncertain.
+District for each such project area.
+These expenses are included in the annual funding commitment described above.
+However, the actual years and the committed amounts (of in-kind and/or cash contributions) under which any specific project measure is undertaken are uncertain because the ability and efficacy to conduct those project-oriented measures and the timing of them are not solely controllable by the District.
 The District will identify in its HCP annual report those specific conservation, research, and mitigation projects that have been and/or will be initiated and the project-specific District in-kind services and funding (and funding from other sources, if applicable) that are planned for the then-upcoming year(s), once such clarity is available during the course of the ITP term.
-Similarly, if, say, because of exigencies beyond the District's control some planned project was unable to be started when planned and/or was not able to be funded at the planned level in one or more years, the District would explain the source of the deviation from plan in its implementation monitoring report to the Service.
-Provided the Service subsequently determines that explanation to be adequate and that the overall District funding commitment is achieved, such deviation from the planned funding is proposed to not require an amendment to the HCP/ITP.
+Similarly, if, say, because of exigencies beyond the District's control some planned project was unable to be started when planned and/or was not able to be funded at the planned level in one or more years, the District would explain the source of the deviation from plan and any adverse effect on the HCP in its annual report to the Service.